 If a hand condition is not treated, it may worsen over time.
 Therefore, an evaluation to determine if care is necessitated is important.
-To restore normal function and strength, many treatment options are available.
+To restore normal function and strength, many treatment options are available at The AIMS Clinic.

 - Chiropractic: A gentle joint manipulation or hand/finger adjustment to correct the misalignment is provided.
 Various types of manipulations are available – manual manipulation, Cox decompression distraction manipulation or instrument adjustment.
 Other treatment/technique options for hand pain include heat or ice therapy, ultrasound, trigger point therapy, stretches, etc. In addition, a splint or support may be recommended.

 - Physical Therapy: After identifying limitations, muscle strength and analyzing daily activities – the root cause or causes are determined and treatment can begin to reduce pain, improve range of motion and return strength.
 Physical Therapists provide at home instructions and exercises.

 - Pain Management: By integrating traditional, scientific-proven methodologies with a whole-person strategy, patients often benefit and find relief for hand pain.